droooney/idb-model/README.md

 ##### Database#transaction(storeNames[, mode], callback)

-* storeNames - a string or string array of store names that this transaction is using.
+* storeNames (required) - a string or string array of store names that this transaction is using.
-* mode - `"readonly"` or `"readwrite"`.
+* mode (optional) - `"readonly"` or `"readwrite"`.
 If not specified then `db.transactionMode` is used that was specified when creating the database.
-* callback - function that takes `transaction` argument that can then be passed to any `Model` method.
+* callback (required) - function that takes `transaction` argument that can then be passed to any `Model` method.

 Returns `Promise` resolved with the return value of callback when the transaction is completed.

 Performs a transaction to the database.

-**Note:** Don't `await` asynchronous actions inside the callback as the transaction completes when there's nothing to do.
+**Note:** Don't `await` asynchronous actions inside the callback before doing something with `transaction` as the transaction completes when there's nothing to do.
 Example:

 ```js
 const db = new Database({